 How to Calculate How Much You Make an Hour

-But the annual amount you earn doesn't tell us very much.
+But there are very good reasons for figuring out how much you earn on an hourly basis.
+Your paycheck might have a very different impact on your budget if you're forced to work round the clock to earn it.
 Working 40-hour weeks for $120,000 per year is remarkably different than working 90-hour weeks for $120,000 per year.

 To discover the value of your time, you need to ask yourself: How much do I make hourly?